DavideFauri/theatre/README.md

 ## Usage

-A full working example is provided by the `example.tex` file.
+A full(?) working example is provided by the `example.tex` file.
 I have no idea if I'm infringing any rights.

 ## TODO list
 1) create a `\stagedir` macro capable of accepting graciously `\characterdo`